The 10 Best Secure Password Managers for 2018

 Creating strong and varied passwords is the most pressing concern for the average Internet user.
-This article is going to look at 10 password managers that will help you create a variety of secure passwords which stored behind encryption.
+This article is going to look at 10 password managers that will help you create a variety of secure passwords which are stored behind encryption.

 LastPass has been one of the top performing passwords managers for years.
 You can either use it for free or upgrade to a paid premium version.
 Both options will allow you to store an unlimited number of securely encrypted passwords.

 LastPass gives you easy access to your passwords thanks to an auto-fill feature.
 They also have an easy to access drop-down extension from your browser to launch websites like a bookmark.